jrherr/2016-02-22-isu/lessons/genomic_shell_02_searching_files.md

     $ find . -name *.txt

-We expected it to find all the text files, but it only prints out ./haiku.txt.
+We expected it to find all the text files, but it only prints out LICENSE.txt.
 The problem is that the shell expands wildcard characters like * before commands run.
-Since *.txt in the current directory expands to haiku.txt, the command we actually ran was:
+Since *.txt in the current directory expands to LICENSE.txt, the command we actually ran was:

-    $ find . -name limits.txt
+    $ find . -name LICENSE.txt

 find did what we asked; we just asked for the wrong thing.

 To get what we want, let’s do what we did with grep: put *.txt in single quotes to prevent the shell from expanding the * wildcard.
-This way, find actually gets the pattern *.txt, not the expanded filename haiku.txt:
+This way, find actually gets the pattern *.txt, not the expanded filename LICENSE.txt:

     $ find . -name '*.txt'